mattorp/synesthesia-ecosystem/README.md

-# synesthesia-community-efforts
+# Synesthesia Community Efforts

-This is a place to request, track and provide feedback for community effort for Synesthesia
+This is a place to request, track and provide feedback for community efforts for [Synesthesia](https://synesthesia.live)